 - The re-treatment rates are the same for both Lasik and Lasek.

 - Re-treatment rates are lower for Intralase – For more information on this read here.

 - The chances of your prescription returning back to what it was prior to surgery is almost zero.
 What typically happens when your eyes regress is that your prescription partially returns.
-For example if you were -5.00 before surgery then your eyes may regress to -1.00.
+For example, if you were -5.00 before surgery then your eyes may regress to -1.00.

-As you can see from this post having laser eye surgery is not an absolute guarantee that you are going to have perfect vision for the rest of your life.
-However, the chances of needing a re-treatment are small and in most cases your eyes will be re-lasered for free.
+As you can see from this post having laser eye surgery is not an absolute guarantee that you are going to have a perfect vision for the rest of your life.
+However, the chances of needing re-treatment are small and in most cases, your eyes will be re-lasered for free.